 HOPE believes that reducing barries and improving access can assist people with disabilities in living an enriching life.
-Both people living with disability and/or with mental health conditions have a right to respect and equal treatment, and are protected under disability discrimination law in.
+Both people living with disability and/or with mental health conditions have a right to respect and equal treatment, and are protected under disability discrimination law.

-HOPE proudly supports its LGBTQIA+ staff, including those who identify as Lesbian, Gay Bisexual Trans, Intersex, Asexual, Questioning and others.
-This support goes beyond tolerance and acceptance to celebrating queer communities.
+HOPE proudly supports its LGBTIQA+ staff.
+LGBTIQA+ is an evolving acronym that stands for Lesbian, Gay Bisexual, Transgender, Intersex, Queer/Questioning, Asexual and others.
+This support goes beyond tolerance and acceptance to celebrating queer communities: Rainbow Tick Accreditation

 - Culturally and Linguistically Diverse People

 Our stakeholders, staff and clients represent culturally rich and diverse communities for which HOPE is committed to providing inclusive spaces for.
 This includes Aboriginal and Torres Strait Islander peoples, refugees, migrants, and other CALD people.

 Hope Community Services acknowledges and respects the traditional Aboriginal and Torres Strait Islander owners of the lands on which we work, the first people of this country.
 We pay our respects to them, their culture, and their Elders, past, present and future.